flyingfish822/akka/akka-docs/rst/scala/cluster-usage.rst

 This is expected behavior.
 When the node has been accepted in the cluster you will receive ``MemberUp`` for that node, and other nodes.

+If you find it inconvenient to handle the ``CurrentClusterState`` you can use ``Cluster(system).subscribe(subscriber, materializeCurrentState, to)`` with ``materializeCurrentState = true``.
+That means that instead of receiving ``CurrentClusterState`` as the first event you will receive the events corresponding to the current state to mimic what you would have seen if you were listening to the events when they occurred in the past.

 The events to track the life-cycle of members are:

 * ``ClusterEvent.MemberUp`` - A new member has joined the cluster and its status has been changed to ``Up``.